 Jay County’s White Oak schoolhouse from the air

-Most everyone who’s met me knows about my fascination with old one-room schoolhouses and my erratic compulsion to find all of them that still exist across all of East Central Indiana.
+Everyone who knows me is familiar with my fascination with old one-room schoolhouses.
+As such, they know about my compulsion to find all of them in East Central Indiana!
 As it stands, I’m pretty sure that I’ve been to all of the old schoolhouses in Delaware, Madison, Blackford, and Randolph counties.
-Hamilton County isn’t far behind.
+I thought I’d wrapped Jay County up, too, until I learned about Jackson Township’s White Oak school.

 An old clipping I’ve not been able to determine the provenance of that mentions Jay County’s Jackson Township District 2 schoolhouse.

-Until recently, I thought I’d been to every extant schoolhouse in Jay County, too.
-That is, until I came across a scan of a newspaper clipping from the early 1960s, I’d imagine, in the Facebook group Remembering Portland, Indiana.
+A couple years ago, I found a newspaper clipping from the 1950s or 60s in the Facebook group called Remembering Portland, Indiana.
 It was a picture of an old school in a forest somewhere with a caption that read “ THE MISSSING Loblolly Marsh schoolhouse does exist…”

 “If you want to see the school for yourself, here’s how to get there from Portland: go north on US 27, then west on Ind.
 18. Continue about four miles until you come to County Road 101, where you turn right (north) for less than a mile until you come to a ’T.’ This is County Road 20.
 Turn right (east) here.”